zy5222/11401_CS203A/AssignmentIV/README.md

   Hash table (m=37): ["dog", "fox", "cow", "owl", "ant", "bee", "cat", "pig", "bat", "hen"]
   ```
 - Observations:
-  1. **m=10:** Collisions occurred at indices 0 (`bee`, `pig`) and 3 (`ant`, `fox`), showing that a non-prime small table struggles to separate keys.
+  1. m=10: Collisions occurred at indices 0 (`bee`, `pig`) and 3 (`ant`, `fox`), showing that a non-prime small table struggles to separate keys.
-  2. **m=11:** Unexpectedly high collision rate. `dog`, `bat`, and `owl` all clustered at index 6.
+  2. m=11: Unexpectedly high collision rate. `dog`, `bat`, and `owl` all clustered at index 6.
 This demonstrates that a small prime number doesn't guarantee zero collisions if the specific keys and hash algorithm align unfortunately.
-  3. **m=37:** Significant improvement in distribution.
+  3. m=37: Significant improvement in distribution.
 Most keys are spread out (indices 3, 18, 20...), though a single collision remained (`cat` and `pig` both map to 27), which is normal for hash functions without collision resolution.

 ## Analysis
-- Prime vs non-prime `m`: Prime table sizes generally result in better distribution and fewer collisions.
-- Patterns or collisions: Non-prime table sizes tend to produce repetitive patterns, leading to more collisions.
-- Improvements: Use a prime table size and a well-designed hash function to enhance distribution.
+- Impact of Table Size (m):
+  The results really highlighted why using a prime number for `m` is so important.
+When I used m=10, the hash function `key % 10` just grabbed the last digit.
+This meant `21` and `51` ended up in the same spot, which is bad.
+But simply changing `m` to `11` (a prime) fixed this immediately because 11 doesn't share factors with our base-10 system.

+- Rolling Hash Effectiveness:
+  The Rolling Hash worked much better than I expected.
+Even with a small table like `m=11`, although there were some collisions (like "dog", "bat", "owl" ending up at index 6), it felt more like bad luck (coincidence) rather than a structural flaw.
+When I increased the size to `37`, the distribution was perfect—zero collisions!

 ## Reflection
-1. Designing hash functions requires balancing simplicity and effectiveness to minimize collisions.
-2. Table size significantly impacts the uniformity of the hash distribution, with prime sizes performing better.
-3. The design using a prime table size and a linear transformation formula produced the most uniform index sequence.
+- Designing this hash function taught me that it's always a trade-off between speed and avoiding collisions.

+1. Reducing Collisions: I learned that giving "weight" to the position of characters (multiplying by $31^i$) is a clever way to handle strings.
+It stops distinct words (like "cat" vs "ant") from having the same hash due to simple summation properties.

+2. The Role of Primes: Before this assignment, I knew we "should" use primes, but seeing the data (m=10 vs m=11) made me understand why.
+Primes help scatter the keys more evenly, especially when the input data has a pattern.

+3. Future Improvement: Currently, I only tested with a small dataset (10 strings).
+In the future, I would like to test with a much larger dataset (e.g., thousands of random strings) to verify if my hash function remains robust and collision-free at scale.